 Early Graal Experiment

-The first properly signed thick Graal, Orrefors is not believed to have been produced until 1937.
-Before that - before Thin Graal was turned into Thick Graal - some experimenting had been done.
-Such transitional pieces were not signed “Graal”.
-This is such a piece.
+The first properly signed Thick Graal, Orrefors, is not believed to have been produced until 1937.
+Before that—before Thin Graal was transformed into Thick Graal—some experimentation had taken place.
+Such transitional pieces were not signed “Graal.”
+This is one such piece.
 More

 graal-experiment